denniruz/devops-challenge/README.md

 devops-challenges
 =====================

-Coding challenges for the Kabbage DevOps Team`
+Coding challenges for the DevOps Team`

 Instructions
 ============